Nooberieno/jura/README.md

 Use ctrl-F to search.

-When searching press enter to go to the first match found
+Use enter to confirm the search

 # Installation Guide Non-Arch Linux
 Clone the repository and open the folder in the terminal.